Suppressive person: Abuse of the label

-In a lecture he made on 19 July 1966, L. Ron Hubbard expressed concern about the possible abuse of the "Suppressive Person" label in respect of those who are otherwise good citizens and contribute to civil society:
+In a lecture he made on 19 July 1966, L. Ron Hubbard expressed concern about the possible abuse of the "suppressive person" label in respect of those who are otherwise good citizens and contribute to civil society:

-You should upgrade your idea of what an SP is.
-Man, meet one sometime!
-A real one!
-A real monster....Well, in all the time we've been around here we only had one SP that I know of.
-One real SP that was on staff....
-And I don't know of another single SP that we've ever had on staff.
-Isn't that interesting.
-You see all these SP orders and so on...Don't throw it around carelessly, because this is an—a very exaggerated condition, SP.

 Some former Scientologists have alleged that there has indeed been such abuse.
-For example, Bent Corydon describes seeing Scientology franchise holder Gary Smith declared Suppressive on the spot during the October 1982 Mission Holders' Conference, simply for not obeying a shouted order to change his seat.
+For example, Bent Corydon describes seeing Scientology franchise holder Gary Smith declared suppressive on the spot during the October 1982 Mission Holders' Conference, simply for not obeying a shouted order to change his seat.

 There are also instances where SP declarations have disrupted families and businesses.

-According to a 2006 St. Petersburg Times article entitled "SP profiles", one Scientologist found himself declared an SP after he repeatedly challenged the validity of a "patter drill" in which he was instructed to read passages of a course to a wall.
-He insisted the drill was not based on Hubbard teachings and stated that he had been previously threatened with an SP declare after a run-in with a Scientology attorney on an unrelated issue.
+According to a 2006 article in the St. Petersburg Times titled "SP profiles", one Scientologist found himself declared an SP after he repeatedly challenged the validity of a "patter drill" in which he was instructed to read passages of a course to a wall.
+He insisted the drill was not based on Hubbard teachings and stated that he had been previously threatened with an SP declaration after a run-in with a Scientology attorney on an unrelated issue.

 Views by religious scholars on disconnection

-Those who communicate with Suppressive Persons can face being branded SPs themselves by Scientology.
+Those who communicate with suppressive persons can face being branded SPs as well.
 Associates of the branded SP are ordered to disconnect from that person.
 Religious scholars have taken a negative view of Scientology's disconnection policies, which includes many who have previously testified on behalf of Scientology.
 For example, religious scholar J. Gordon Melton stated, "I just think it would be better for all concerned if they just let them go ahead and get out and everyone goes their own way, and not make such a big deal of it.
 The policy hurts everybody."